What is Ethereum?

 Since every node runs the EVM, applications built on it reap the benefits of being decentralised without having to build their own blockchain.

 Smart contracts are strings of computer code capable of automatically executing when certain predetermined conditions are met.

 Instead of requiring a single central authority to say Yes or No, these contracts are self-operated.
-This not only makes the entire process more effective, it also makes it more fair and objective.
+This not only makes the entire process more effective but also makes it fairer and more objective.